av01d/fontpicker-jquery-plugin/README.md

 ### localFonts

 The Google Fonts Repository doesn't always offer enough options.
-The fontpicker plugin allows you to presentcustom fonts as well.
+The fontpicker plugin allows you to present custom fonts as well.
 The local font files have to be in `.woff` (not `.ttf`) format (for best compatibility with as many browsers as possible), and they should all be put in a single folder, under the document root folder of your site.
 Something like `/fonts/` makes sense.
 Provide the path to this folder as the `localFontsUrl` configuration parameter.
-You can convert `.otf/.ttf` fonts to `.woff` on [transfonter.org](https://transfonter.org/).
+You can convert `.otf/.ttf` fonts to `.woff` on [transfonter.org](https://transfonter.org/), it's a free service.

 - Type: `Object`
 - Default: